For this week’s beauty tip we will be covering the benefits of using a face scrub as part of your weekly beauty and skincare routine.

-In keeping up with your beauty and skincare routines, we have already covered Step 1: Cleansers – in particular, how to use a face cleanser properly (and the do and don’ts associated with them).
-Step 2 looked at using a toner after your cleanse (I mention my favourite toners).
-This particular step doesn’t actually follow the other two steps but you should definitely use a face scrub at least once a week as part of your beauty and skincare routine.
+In keeping up with your beauty and skincare routines, we have already covered Step 1: Cleansers – in particular, how to use a face cleanser properly.
+Step 2 looked at using a toner after your cleanse.
+Step 3: the importance of using a Moisturiser.
+And finally, step 4 looks at Face Serums.
+This next particular step doesn’t actually follow the other steps but you should definitely use a face scrub at least once a week as part of your beauty and skincare routine.

 Why should you use a face scrub?